 7.1.3.
-Dynamic Regulatory Approach in Telecommunications
+Dynamic regulatory approach in telecommunications

 The electronic communications sector illustrates a more dynamic regulatory design.
 Here, National Regulatory Authorities (NRAs) conduct periodic market analyses to determine whether regulatory interventions are justified.
-Ex ante remedies are imposed only if: 53
+Ex ante remedies are imposed only if: 52

-- i) high and non-transitory structural, legal or regulatory barriers to entry are present; - ii) there is a market structure which does not tend towards effective competition within the relevant time horizon, having regard to the state of infrastructure-based competition and other sources of competition behind the barriers to entry; - iii) competition law alone is insufficient to adequately address the identified market failure(s).
+- i.
+High and non-transitory structural, legal, or regulatory barriers to entry are present; - ii.
+There is a market structure which does not tend towards effective competition within the relevant time horizon, having regard to the state of infrastructure-based competition and other sources of competition behind the barriers to entry; - iii.
+Competition law alone is insufficient to adequately address the identified market failure(s).

-If all these conditions are met, the NRA needs to identify any undertaking which holds a significant market power (SMP) within that specific market and possibly impose ex ante remedies such as access obligations, price controls, transparency obligations.
-54
+If all these conditions are met, the NRA needs to identify any undertaking that holds a significant market power (SMP) within that specific market and possibly impose ex ante remedies such as access obligations, price controls, and transparency obligations.
+53

 For CO2 transport infrastructure, this iterative and conditional model could provide a more suitable template in the near term.
 It would allow regulators to intervene proportionately where monopoly risks are demonstrated, while avoiding unnecessary obligations that could discourage early investment.
-To ensure consistency across borders and accelerate market development, NRAs could be brought together in a joint regulatory body, similar to the BEREC.55 in the telecommunications sector, which would coordinate policies and resolve cross-border issues.56 While this approach would promote aligned incentives and coherent market rules, it may also require significant administrative capacity from NRAs and necessitate new interaction structures among operators, users, and developers to engage with such a "CO2-BEREC."
-This trade-off needs to be weighed by the European Commission.
+To ensure consistency across borders and accelerate market development, NRAs could be brought together in a joint regulatory body, similar to the BEREC.54 in the telecommunications sector, which would

-52 Directive (EU) 2024/1788 of the European Parliament and of the Council of 13 June 2024 on common rules for the internal markets for renewable gas, natural gas and hydrogen, 2024.
+51 Directive (EU) 2024/1788 of the European Parliament and of the Council of 13 June 2024 on common rules for the internal markets for renewable gas, natural gas and hydrogen, 2024.

-54 Ibid, Article 67(4) and 69-75.
+53 Ibid, Article 67(4) and 69-75.

-55 BEREC, n.d.
+54 BEREC, n.d.
 For a detailed explanation of the BEREC see: BEREC, n.d.